-Special consideration must be given to location of the heat pump unit(s) in regard to structures, obstructions, other units, and any/ all other factors that may interfere with air circulation.
+Special consideration must be given to location of the condensing unit(s) in regard to structures, obstructions, other units, and any/all other factors that may interfere with air circulation.
 Where possible, the top of the unit should be completely unobstructed; however, if vertical conditions require placement beneath an obstruction there should be a minimum of 60 inches between the top of the unit and the obstruction(s).
 The specified dimensions meet requirements for air circulation only.
 Consult all appropriate regulatory codes prior to determining final clearances.

 Another important consideration in selecting a location for the unit(s) is the angle to obstructions.
 Either side adjacent the valves can be placed toward the structure provided the side away from the structure maintains minimum service clearance.
 Corner installations are strongly discouraged.
+When selecting an installation location, keep sufficient distance from the air conditioner unit and wiring to radios, personal computers, stereos, etc., as shown in the following figure.